adrianavarrete/raycast-ai-actions/README.md

 <img src="https://github.com/adrianavarrete/raycast-ai-actions/blob/master/assets/Ai%20Actions%20logo.png" alt="OpenAI Logo" width="300 " height="300">

-Make AI actions by selecting text in your Mac apps using your favorite models directly from Raycast, without logging in to their platforms; currently, the extension has integration with OpenAI and Anthropic:
+Make AI actions by selecting text in your Mac apps using your favorite models directly from Raycast, without logging in to their platforms; currently, the extension has integration with OpenAI, Anthropic and DeepSeek:

 ### OpenAI